Does Hycroft Mining (HYMC) Pay a Dividend? (2026)

 No. As of mid-2026 Hycroft Mining does not pay a dividend and has not paid one in the past 12 months.
 As a pre-production, development-stage company with continuing net losses and ongoing cash needs for exploration and project work, Hycroft directs its capital toward advancing the mine rather than shareholder distributions.
 Any return from owning the shares would depend on price appreciation, not income.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with HYMC's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with HYMC's investor relations page or your broker before acting on them.